InboxPolicy Pricing

 What's always free, no matter which plan?

 - Cache re-verification within 72 hours.
-If the same address was checked in the last 72 hours, the API returns
+If the same normalized address and strictness were checked in the last 72 hours, and

 These apply to both the x402 pay-per-call path and prepaid credit packs.